-- To help students acquire their ability to speak effectively in real life situations. - To enable students to communicate in effective way without any barriers. - To inculcate the habit of listening and to develop their effective listening skills. - To ensure that students use different aids in order to attain effective communication. - To enable students to improve their group behavior and presentation skill.
+- Acquire their ability to speak effectively in real life situations. - Enable students to communicate in effective way without any barriers. - Inculcate the habit of listening and to develop their effective listening skills. - Ensure that students use different aids in order to attain effective communication. - Realize the barriers of communication and overcome the barriers. - Enable students to improve their group behavior and presentation skill.